ericoporto/ags-manual-wiki/Tumbleweed.md

 else Verbs.Unhandled();
 ```

 If you need to use "ItemGiven" in other scripts than the global one, you need to import it manually.
-It’s not defined via global variable pane inside the AGS editor.
+It's not defined via global variable pane inside the AGS editor.

 ---